New York World-Telegram: New York World-Telegram and The Sun

-In 1950, the paper became the New York World-Telegram and The Sun after Dewart and his family sold Scripps the remnants of another afternoon paper, the New York Sun.
-(Liebling once described The Sun on the combined publication's nameplate as resembling the tail feathers of a canary on the chin of a cat.)
+In 1950, the paper was renamed the New York World-Telegram and The Sun after the Dewart family sold Scripps the remnants of another New York afternoon paper, the The Sun.
+Liebling once described The Sun on the combined publication's nameplate as resembling the tail feathers of a canary on the chin of a cat.

+Beginning in July 1956, the paper became a center of attention when its reporters Gene Gleason and Fred J. Cook launched an investigative series on New York City Parks Commissioner Robert Moses.
+Gleason and Cook focused on possible corruption in how Moses was implementing "Title I: Slum Clearance & Community Development & Redevelopment" of the U.S. Housing Act of 1949.
+The information they revealed in the World-Telegram and Sun was a vital resource for Robert Caro's Pulitzer Prize-winning biography of Moses entitled The Power Broker (1974).

 New York World Journal Tribune

-Early in 1966, a proposal to create New York's first joint operating agreement led to the merger of the World-Telegram and The Sun with Hearst's Journal American.
+Early in 1966, a proposal to create New York's first joint operating agreement (JOA) led to the merger of the World-Telegram and The Sun with Hearst's Journal American.
 The intention was to produce a joint afternoon edition, with a separate morning paper to be produced by the Herald Tribune.
 The last edition of the World-Telegram and The Sun was published on April 23, 1966.
 But when strikes prevented the JOA from taking effect, the papers instead united in August 1966 to become the short-lived New York World Journal Tribune, which lasted only until May 5, 1967.
-Its closure left New York City with three daily newspapers: The New York Times, the New York Post and the New York Daily News.
+Its closure left New York City with three daily newspapers: The New York Times, New York Post, and New York Daily News.

-The archives of the paper are not available online, but they can be accessed at the Library of Congress, the University of Wisconsin-Madison, and several research facilities in the state of New York.
+The archives of the paper are not available online, but they can be accessed at the Library of Congress, the University of Wisconsin-Madison, and at several research facilities in the state of New York.